Destiny (streamer)

-Steven Kenneth Bonnell II (born December 12, 1988), known online as Destiny, is an American internet personality and political commentator.
-He was among the first people to stream video games online full-time and received attention as a pioneer of the industry.

-Since 2016, he has garnered further attention for live-streaming political debates with other online personalities, in which he advocates for progressive and liberal politics.
-Since 2022, he has become a vocal opponent of Red Pill politics and the Manosphere movement.
+Steven Kenneth Bonnell II (born December 12, 1988), known online as Destiny, is an American live streamer and political commentator.
+He was among the first people to stream video games online full-time.
+Since 2016, he has streamed political debates with other online personalities, in which he advocates for liberal and social democratic policies.

-Early life
+Early life and education

-Steven Kenneth Bonnell II was born in Omaha, Nebraska, on December 12, 1988, to a Cuban-American mother and a White-American father.
+Steven Kenneth Bonnell II was born in Omaha, Nebraska.
 He was raised in a conservative Catholic home, and he attended Creighton Preparatory School, a private Jesuit high school for boys.
-When he was a pre-teen, his mother's home day care business collapsed, and his family's home was foreclosed.
+When he was a pre-teen, his mother's home daycare business collapsed, and his family's home was foreclosed.
 A few years later his parents moved to take care of an aging relative, after which he lived with his grandmother until he was 18.

-In 2007, Bonnell enrolled at the University of Nebraska, Omaha, where he studied music while working night shifts as a restaurant manager at a casino.
-Ultimately unable to juggle both his education and full-time work, Bonnell dropped out of college in 2010.
-Soon after, he was fired from his restaurant position, and found work as a carpet cleaner.
+In 2007, Bonnell enrolled at the University of Nebraska Omaha, where he studied music while working as a restaurant manager at a casino, mostly at night.
+Struggling to juggle both his education and full-time work, Bonnell dropped out of college in 2010.
+Within a year, he was fired from his job, which he attributes to his difficulty navigating workplace politics and understanding others' emotional experiences.